Women, it’s time to evolve beyond Feminism!

 - The Feminine produces a dream.
 The evolved Masculine writes it down, organizes and translates it.
 The unevolved Masculine either does not remember it, laughs at it or dismisses it as “just a dream”.

 - The Feminine feels upset.
-The evolved Masculine puts those feelings into words.
+The evolved Masculine is able to hold space for those feelings without judgment and puts them into words.
 The unevolved Masculine tells her that she is “too sensitive” or that she is inadequate to have an opinion at all.

 - The Feminine feels hungry.
 The evolved Masculine responds by getting and preparing nourishing food or by asking “is this physical or emotional hunger”.
 The unevolved Masculine criticizes her for eating too much, tries to ignore her hunger or quickly feeds her with low-quality food.